 Luckily, I found a different Honolulu if I ventured just a bit away from Wakiki where I could get a glimpse of local life.
 As I was exploring, it hit me how much of Honolulu I still have yet to see, and I’m only beginning to scratch the surface.

-Here’s my ideal day in Hawaii’s capital city.
+Here’s my ideal one day Honolulu itinerary in Hawaii’s capital city.

 After eating myself into a carb coma, I walk around the adjacent Chinatown Cultural Plaza and the Maunakea Marketplace, because I cannot pass up a local food market, even if it’s just soaking in the atmosphere.